 Security

-Since the service mesh intercepts and manages all the traffic inside the system, it is also responsible for securing the communication within the mesh.
-The provided functionalities in this domain include enforcing encryption and mutual Transport Layer Security (mTLS), managing certificates, and providing tooling for fine-grained policies and access control.
+The service mesh intercepts and manages all the traffic inside the system, so it is also responsible for securing the communication within the mesh.
+The functionality provided in this domain includes enforcing encryption and mutual Transport Layer Security (mTLS), managing certificates, and providing tooling for fine-grained policies and access control.

-All these concepts and functionalities are not new.
-They have been around and implemented by software development teams for years.
+These concepts and functionalities have existed and been implemented by software development teams for years.

 The most exciting point of the service mesh is that it abstracts these responsibilities and capabilities from the application layer into a common platform layer that sits at the infrastructure level.
 This allows these capabilities to be centralized, simplified, and uniform across all applications and tooling regardless of the underlying technology, programming language, and framework used and completely decoupled from the application code.